Faculty, Staff and Board

 Upper Division Head

 About Deana Huff

 A life-long Oklahoman, Deana graduated from Edmond Memorial High School then attended Oklahoma State University where she graduated with a degree in education.
-Her husband, Darren, also a career teacher, is currently enjoying retirement after 33 years in education.
+Her husband, Darren, also a career teacher, teaches physical education at Trinity School.
 The couple has two sons, Riley, 27 and Denton, 23 years, who both graduated from Edmond Memorial High School and Deana enjoyed having each of them as students in her classroom at Memorial.